JonathanThorpe/spamassassin-vba-macro/README.md

 ## Installation ##

-Simply place the following in your SpamAssassin configuration file.
+Simply place the following in your SpamAssassin configuration file along with the ole2macro.pm in a directory where SpamAssassin is able to find it (i.e. /etc/spamassassin).
 For instance ```/etc/spamassassin/conf.d/90_ole2macro.cf```

 ```
 loadplugin OLE2Macro ole2macro.pm